kamtoeddy/ivo/rs/README.md

 type IvoErrorPayload<Metadata: Clone> = HashMap<String, FieldError<Metadata>>;
 ```

-In order to customize this payload, you just need to provide an implementation of the `IvoErrorSanitizer` trait that suits you like it is done [here](./tests/extras/error_sanitizer.rs).
+In order to customize this payload, you just need to provide an implementation of the `IvoErrorSanitizer` trait that suits.
+[Here](./tests/extras/error_sanitizer.rs) is an example of how it can be done.